PsuAstro528/lab3/README.md

 - Compare the file size of different file formats.
 - Use results to help choose an appropriate file formats for your project

 From your Pluto sesion, work through ex2.jl
-If you encounter difficulties with the PyCall package being build successfully, then I suggest that you:
+If you are trying to run Pluto on a local system, then you encounter difficulties with the PyCall package being build successfully.
+There are similar complications on the GitHub server running the continuous integration tests.
+Don't worry about errors reported by the continuous integration tests for ex2.
-- Close ex2.jl.
-- Open and work through ex2_nopycall.jl instead.
-- Don't worry about the continuous integration tests for ex2.